Nilesh45M/IPL-Data-Analysis-and-Visualization/README.md

 How many times chasing team has won the match?

-Which all teams had won this tournament?

 Which team has played the most number of matches?

-Which team has won the most number of times?

 Which team has the highest winning percentage?